Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We heard that at the pilgrim's mass every Friday at 7:30 p.m., it was guaranteed that the botafumeiro would swing.
 How lucky that we had arrived on a Friday!
 (This has since changed.
 Click here for the current schedule.
 In addition to this schedule, you may be lucky enough to be at a mass after a large tourist group pays to see it swing).

-We were able to secure seats in the section reserved for pilgrims by getting there one hour early.
-Make sure you bring your pilgrim's passport to prove that you are a pilgrim, if needed.
+At that time, we were still able to secure seats in the section reserved for pilgrims by getting there one hour early.
+(Sadly, this is no longer true because there are no special seats for pilgrims anymore.)
 We had front and center seats!
+Nowadays you must arrive very early to even get a seat!

 And indeed, we saw the botafumeiro swing!
 Click here to see more of this one-of-a-kind experience.
 It was an amazing wrap for our final, day thirteen on the Camino Primitivo.